Mandatory merger and acquisition notification rules commenced on 1 January 2026.

-Businesses will be required to notify the Australian Competition and Consumer Commission (ACCC) of certain acquisitions if they meet specified thresholds and wait to receive approval before the acquisition can proceed.
-This may include trading, transferring or authorising a third party to use an apparatus or spectrum licence.
+Businesses are required to notify the Australian Competition and Consumer Commission (ACCC) of certain acquisitions if they meet specified thresholds and wait to receive approval before the acquisition can proceed.

 How the rules apply to apparatus and spectrum licences

-The trading, transfer and third-party authorisation of apparatus and spectrum licences are considered to be acquisitions of an asset under the merger reforms.
+The trading, transfer and third-party authorisation of apparatus and spectrum licences are considered to be acquisitions of an asset under the merger control regime.

 Therefore, licensees intending to trade, transfer or allow third-party authorisation of their apparatus or spectrum licences may need to notify the ACCC if the specified thresholds are met.